yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab2.md

     ```
     >**Note**: Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.

-8. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **Save**
+8. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **Save**.

-   >**Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.

 ### Task 5: Test your application